HRClab/discovery-stem/arduino_programming.md

 In order to start programming the Arduino, we will write a simple program called "Hello World".

 Edit the `setup` code so that it looks like the code below.
+(Do not modify the rest of the code.)
 ```
-...
 void setup() {
   Serial.begin(9600);
   Serial.println("Hello World");
 }
-...
 ```
 In the Arduino window, press the "right arrow" button at the top.
 This does two things: